 We do from time to time have a complete painting day when we get together, have some instuction on drawing techniques, tonal values etc before lunch, then complete the painting in the afternoon.
 It seems to work, many of my students complete very creditable works at home, as seen in our recent group exhibition.

-The essential thing is to enjoy it, and want to do another painting, soon.
+The essential thing is to enjoy your painting, and want to do another, soon.